Aston Martin V8 Vantage (1977): V8 Zagato

-The V8 Zagato is a limited edition version of the V8 Vantage with a body by the coachbuilder Zagato.
+The V8 Zagato is a limited-edition version of the V8 Vantage with a body by the coachbuilder Zagato.
 The design was an angular modern interpretation of the Aston Martin DB4 GT Zagato of the 1960s.
 The Zagato is powered by a 432 bhp version of the Vantage's V8 engine with twin choke Weber carburettors.
 The coupé was first unveiled at the 1986 Geneva Motor Show, and 52 examples of the coupé and 37 of the convertible were built between 1986 and 1990.

 The Living Daylights

-Customised V8 from The Living Daylights at the National Motor Museum, Beaulieu.

 James Bond's car in the 1987 film, The Living Daylights, was a V8 Volante (convertible), registration number B549 WUU, with a few optional extras installed.
 The car used was a Volante owned by Aston Martin Lagonda chairman Victor Gauntlett.
 Later, the car is fitted with a hardtop ("winterised") at Q Branch, and these scenes feature a pair of non-Vantage V8 saloons, fitted with the same number plate as the initial car, but with Vantage badges now fitted to match the previous Vantage.
 The number plate B549 WUU was painted on the upper portion of Pierre Gasly's Red Bull Racing RB15's rear wing for the 2019 British Grand Prix.

 The alterations and gadgets featured were: